Popular Products

 Stress incontinence during pregnancy is caused by the growing uterus resting on the bladder and its supporting ligaments, causing the ligaments and surrounding muscles to stretch.
 When those structures become more relaxed, they're less effective at supporting the bladder, which in turn can lead to bladder weakness.

-Another cause of stress incontinence during pregnancy is the hormones that make your tissues and joints more elastic and ready for delivery.
-These hormones can weaken the muscles that control the release of urine from your bladder and this stops them from working correctly.
-Constipation, which is common in pregnancy can also put a strain on your pelvic floor.
+Another cause of stress incontinence during pregnancy is the hormone 'Relaxin' that make your tissues and joints more elastic and ready for delivery.
+This hormone can weaken the muscles that control the release of urine from your bladder and this stops them from working correctly.

 After you give birth to your baby, your pelvic floor muscles stretch and weaken even further.
 You may also experience increased bladder leaks and weakness immediately after birth if you had an epidural as it makes it harder to know when you need to go.
 It’s worth remembering that it’s very common for new mums to experience some incontinence in the first year after having their baby.

-If you're still experiencing leaks when you have your post-natal check at about six weeks after your baby is born, talk to your midwife or doctor as incontinence is curable.
+If you're still experiencing leaks when you have your post-natal check at about six weeks after your baby is born, talk to your Midwife or doctor as incontinence is treatable.

 The pelvic floor is a set of muscles, ligaments and tissues that stretch across your pelvic bones; they support your pelvic organs which include your uterus, vagina, bladder and bowels.

-During pregnancy strain can be placed on the pelvic floor leading to incontinence for new mums so regardless of how your birth goes, or even if it’s a caesarean, your muscles can be seriously challenged by simply being pregnant!
+During pregnancy strain can be placed on the pelvic floor leading to urinary incontinence regardless of how your birth goes, or even if it’s a caesarean, your muscles can be seriously challenged by simply being pregnant!

 Try out this simple pelvic floor exercise: